blueDevTalk/TALK---bluesky-post-transmiter/README.md

 out for free without any guarantee of stability and/or performance.
 Use at your own risk!

 How to run :
-Download T A L K plugin GitHub repository
+1)Download T A L K plugin GitHub repository
+2)Unpack
-Toggle on browser developer mode:
+3)Toggle on browser developer mode:
 Chrome: chrome://extensions/ Brave: brave://extensions/ ....etc
 Toggle is located in top right corner

-From same screen top left corner click "load unpacked" and select downloaded folder (Optionally) Pin the plugin to browser dashboard for easy access
+4)From same screen top left corner click "load unpacked" and select folder "TALKbeta"
+5)(Optionally) Pin the plugin to browser dashboard for easy access

 Contact: @bluetalkdev.bsky.social